Меню:

 }

-In this case, the fixture F was created, that holds one variable — i, that is directly accessible from our test case.
+In this case, the F fixture was created, it holds one variable — i, and it directly accessible in our test case.

 There is also 3rd type of fixtures, supported by Boost.Test — global fixtures, that could be used to perform global setup/cleanup tasks.
-To use some fixture in global context you need to use the BOOST_GLOBAL_FIXTURE macro, passing fixture name to it as argument.
+To use some fixture in global context you need to use the BOOST_GLOBAL_FIXTURE macro, passing fixture name to it as argument — this will lead to creation of fixture before first test, and destruction of it after the last test.

-Usually Boost.Test output only messages about errors and exceptions, but you can control what will be output with different options, described below.
-There are also compile time options, that allows to control output, for example, threshold level, etc. Usually Boost.Test output results in human-readable format, but it can also output data in XML, so you can feed them into database or some kind of dashboard.
+Usually Boost.Test prints only messages about errors and exceptions, but you can control what will be printed by using different options, described below.
+There are also compile time options, that allows to control output, for example, threshold level, etc. Usually Boost.Test prints results in human-readable format, but it can also output data in XML, so you can feed them into a database, or dashboard.

-There is also macro, that provides explicit output of data — the BOOST_TEST_MESSAGE macro receives one argument — message to output, and prints it.
+There is also a macro that provides explicit printing of data.
+The BOOST_TEST_MESSAGE macro receives one argument — message to print, that will be printed together with other messages.

 Execution control

-Tests are executed by so called execution monitor, that takes list of registered tests, and execute them (creating fixtures if necessary), and count number of failures.
+Tests are executed by execution monitor, that takes list of registered tests, execute them (creating fixtures, if necessary), and count the number of failures.
 By default execution monitor handles all exceptions, including system problems, like wrong memory access.
-But this behaviour isn't necessary all the time — sometime you need to get core from the crashed process, or run only some tests, etc.
+But this behaviour isn't required all the time — sometime you need to get core from the crashed process, or run only some tests, etc.

-Commenting out not necessary tests, or do something similar, isn't a good idea — that's why Boost.Test provides many run-time options that controls behaviour of execution monitor (some of these options also has compile-time equivalents).
+Commenting out not necessary tests, or do something similar, isn't a good idea — that's why Boost.Test provides many run-time options that control behaviour of execution monitor (some of these options also have compile-time equivalents).

-There is two ways to specify run-time configuration option — from command line or via setting environment variable.
+There are two ways to specify run-time configuration option — from command line or by setting an environment variable.

 --auto_start_dbg (BOOST_TEST_AUTO_START_DBG)

-(yes or no, default no) specify, should Boost.Test to try to run debugger, if fatal system error is occurred;
+(yes or no, default no) specifies, should Boost.Test to try to run debugger, if fatal system error occurs;

 --catch_system_errors (BOOST_TEST_CATCH_SYSTEM_ERRORS)

-(yes or no, default yes) specify, should Boost.Test to catch system errors, or not;
+(yes or no, default yes) specifies, should Boost.Test to catch system errors, or not;

 --log_level (BOOST_TEST_LOG_LEVEL)

-(all, success, test_suite, message, warning, error, cpp_exception, system_error, fatal_error, or nothing, default is error) allows to specify which messages will output by test program.
-You can use this to see which test is currently executing, together with related information.
+(all, success, test_suite, message, warning, error, cpp_exception, system_error, fatal_error, or nothing, default is error) allows to specify which messages will be printed by test program.
+You can use this to see which the test is currently executing, together with related information.

 --random (BOOST_TEST_RANDOM)